rurubound/arduino-shock-collar/README.txt

 -- Hardware --

-This code was tested on Arduino-style ATmega32U4 boards (a SparkFun Pro Micro clone, and a an SS Micro, a similar board with less pins brough out to make a smaller form factor.
+This code was tested on Arduino-style ATmega32U4 boards (a SparkFun Pro Micro clone, and a an SS Micro, a similar board with less pins brought out to make a smaller form factor.
 These are coupled with a 433 MHz ASK transmitter (to test the conllar control) and receiver (to test receiving commands from the handheld controller); these typically come as a pair.

-For the transmitter, onnect the radio's DATA pin to data pin 14 of the SS Micro Vcc to 5V, and GND to GND.
+For the transmitter, connect the radio's DATA pin to data pin 14 of the SS Micro Vcc to 5V, and GND to GND.
 USB power is sufficient.
 This arrangement allows the two small boards to be mounted piggyback, with the antenna opposite the USB plug.
 (I have only tested the receiver using